1. Set a reasonable – and realistic – budget

 It could be bad news like interest rate rises, illness or redundancy, or the happy news of a baby on the way.
 Either way, you don’t want to be living on the edge.

 Having a buffer equal to three month’s outgoings is a good target to aim at.

 5. Consider income protection insurance

 If you’re on your own and have a mum who’ll welcome you back home you might decide income protection insurance is unnecessary.
 However, if you have your own family—or if you’re someone who lies awake at night fearing the worst—it might be a wise bet.

 It’ll cover a percentage of your income if you get sick, or injured and can’t work.
 You might also want to look at mortgage insurance which simply covers the mortgage (and is cheaper).

 6. Houses cost more than just the sale price

-In addition to your deposit—which might be 20 per cent of the purchase price—you’ll need several thousand dollars to cover the associated costs of buying (and running) a home.
-These range from the obvious (stamp duty, legal fees), to the easy-to-overlook (gas/power/phone/internet connections; building and contents insurance).
+In addition to your deposit—which might be 20 per cent of the purchase price—you’ll need several thousand dollars to cover the associated costs of buying (and maintaining) a home.
+These range from the obvious (stamp duty, legal fees), to the easy-to-overlook (utilities, building and contents insurance).

 Get an estimate of what you could afford to borrow and compare different home buying scenarios.